glfw/glfw/README.md

 ### New hint for Windows:
--`GLFW_BORDERLESS_AREO` - When window is created it automaticaly becomes borderless but has all the areo and animation features.
+`GLFW_BORDERLESS_AREO` - When window is created it automaticaly becomes borderless but has all the areo and animation features.
 ### New functions:

-    `glfwSetWindowBorderlessResizeBorderSize(windowPtr, sizeOfResizeBorder)`
-Changes the size of resize borders in the window.
+`glfwSetWindowBorderlessResizeBorderSize(windowPtr, sizeOfResizeBorder)` - Changes the size of resize borders in the window.

-    `glfwSetWindowBorderlessGrabArea(windowPtr, xpos, ypos, width, height)` Sets the grab area size and position.
+`glfwSetWindowBorderlessGrabArea(windowPtr, xpos, ypos, width, height)` - Sets the grab area size and position.